hypfvieh/dbus-java/src/site/markdown/variant-handling.md

 The `Variant<?>` class is a wrapper type used on DBus when an arbitrary type can be returned.
 Like the `Object` type in Java `Variant<?>` can be any kind of data, starting from primitive types like `int`, `boolean`, `double` etc. to more complex types like `String`.
+To achieve this the `Variant` class is parameterized and will store the actual data type used inside of the `Variant<?>`.

 One example usage of the `Variant<?>` type is the DBus `Properties` interface.
 In that case a property key is mapped to a `Variant<?>` which allows mapping the key to any value.

 ## Constraints using `Variant`

 Using `Variant<?>` allows to wrap an arbitrary type.
-As fancy as this sounds it introduces some problems regarding the usage of `Variant<?>` in Java.
+As good as this sounds it introduces some problems regarding the usage of `Variant<?>` in Java.

 When wrapping simple types, `Variant<?>` works like expected.